Facts About Flies

 There are various ways you can prevent flies from finding their way into your home.
 The most important action you can take is to practice good sanitation in and around your home.
 Make sure trashcans are routinely cleaned and trash is kept in tightly sealed containers like a lidded garbage receptacle.
 Empty and clean dumpsters regularly and store them away from the building.
 It is also helpful to eliminate areas of excess moisture in and around your home as these are the places where flies like to breed.
 Keep windows, doors and vents closed as often as you can.
 Check to make sure all screen doors and window screens do not have any tears that flies can get through.

-Benefits of Professional Fly Pest Control
+What are the Benefits of Professional Fly Pest Control?

 Flies can carry pathogens for dangerous diseases and pose a risk to you and your family.
 These pests can quickly get out of hand because of their short breeding cycles.
 Fly infestations present a unique challenge because the breeding site must be completely eliminated for the problem to be resolved.
 This can be difficult because many times the breeding site is far from where the flies are causing problems.
 A pest management professional will identify species and breeding site of the flies and will eliminate both the larvae and adults.